AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/FAQ.md

 ### How do I log users in when they hit the application?

 To log your users in when they hit the application, without using a login button, **do not** call `login` in the `ngOnInit` in `app.component.ts`, as this can cause looping with redirects.
 Instead, we recommend setting the `MsalGuard` on your initial page, which will prompt users to log in before they reach other pages in your application.
-Our additional recommendations depend on your routing strategy below.
-Please all see our [MsalGuard doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/docs/v2-docs/msal-guard.md) for more information.
+Our additional recommendations depend on your routing strategy:

 #### PathLocationStrategy